Updated for 2021

 3333 Bristol St., Costa Mesa, CA 92626

-AT the South Coast Plaza, you’ll find “250 boutiques, 30 restaurants, and the Segerstrom Center for the Arts.”
+At the South Coast Plaza, you’ll find “250 boutiques, 30 restaurants, and the Segerstrom Center for the Arts.”
 Family friendly stores include the Disney Store, Crate and Kids, Gymboree, Pottery Barn Kids, Vans, and more.
 The Corner Bakery, Claim Jumper, Ruby’s Diner, and Wolfgang Puck Kitchen are just some of the restaurants on site.
-And all throughout the month of September, the South Coast Plaza is celebrating the “Festival of Children” with more than 100 special activities and performances that celebrate the “magic of childhood and the charities that work tirelessly to improve the lives of children across Southern California.”

 6600 Topanga Canyon Blvd., Canoga Park, CA 91303

 Westfield Topanga and The Village are incredibly family-friendly and are a popular destination with families.
 Children may have a hard time deciding what to do first.
 Choices include the Carousel, Red Caboose Railroad, Animal Rides, The “Luckey” Kids Climber, and Playtown.
-Additionally, twice a month children can “get hooked on reading with LAPD,” when uniformed officers read to children.
 You’ll also find a Family Lounge, AMC Theatres, and a large variety of shops and restaurants.

 9301 Tampa Ave., Northridge, CA 91324